overworker13/overworker13/README.md

 My name is Darkhan, and I am a web developer from Almaty, Kazakhstan.
 I have completed a bachelor's degree in Computer Engineering and Software.
 In addition to my university education, I have taken courses in frontend development.

 Currently, I am actively expanding my horizons by exploring new technologies within the scope of the course I have completed.
 My experience and efforts are focused on seeking opportunities to apply my skills.
 Previously, I have experimented in various domains.
 In the realm of game development, I have used C# and Unity (2D/3D), and I have also taken on the role of a backend developer, employing PHP and SQL.

-Furthermore, as part of my diploma project, I developed an application for facial recognition using machine learning.
-This project required me to study and utilize technologies such as Python, OpenCV, TensorFlow, and Kivy.
+Furthermore, as part of my diploma project, I developed an application for facial recognition using machine learning and Python, OpenCV, TensorFlow, Kivy.

 Currently, I am in pursuit of employment where I can not only make a contribution but also continue to evolve, applying the accumulated knowledge and skills.
 Although I have limited experience, I am determined to grow and develop.